vcc-csc212/sp21-archive/_docs/labs/lab-03/lab-03.md

 ---

 #### Requirements {#reqs}
-> We **strongly recommend** you comeplete `toString()` so it's easier to test and visualize your code.
+> We **strongly recommend** you complete `toString()` so it's easier to test and visualize your code.

 1. Complete `append()` and `prepend()`
 2. Complete `findFirstOf()` and `findLastOf()`
 3. Complete `removeLast()`, `removeFirst()`, and `clear()`
 4. Create test cases for each of your functions that prove they work.
-Note: The array should grow/shrink accordingly with the data!
+Note: The array should **grow/shrink accordingly** with the data!
+    - Please **print or check your length and capacity** with each test so we can confirm correct functionality.

 ---